Donate

 Our equity efforts have resulted in the following results:

-• Translated many of our resources to reflect our State’s diverse communities and began a workforce development effort that meant hiring from the communities we serve;
+• Translated 50% of our resources to reflect our State’s diverse communities and began a workforce development effort that meant hiring from the communities we serve;

 • Since 2020, 356 Spanish Speaking businesses, along with 415 self-identifying BIPOC-owned businesses, 628 women-owned, 58 LGBTQIA+ -owned, 33 veteran-owned, and 62 employee-owned businesses have enrolled in the program; and

-• 51% of rebate funding was distributed to BIPOC, LGBTQIA+ and worker-owned businesses for the 2023 year.
+• 51% of rebate funding was distributed to BIPOC, LGBTQIA+ and worker-owned businesses for 2023.

-• Worked with and partnered with over 61 Community-Based Organizations (CBOs) throughout the state of California to share our funding and resources to their community through a trusted voice.
+• Worked with and partnered with over 61 Community-Based Organizations (CBOs) throughout California to share our funding and resources with their community through a trusted voice.

-• A handful of our checklists have been translated into Spanish and we are working on getting a Spanish-speaking business’ certification dashboard to be in Spanish.
+• About 7 of our checklists have been translated into Spanish and we are working on getting a Spanish-speaking business’ certification dashboard to be in Spanish.

-• Worked with internal partners to translate most materials to Spanish and our highest marketing materials to simplified Chinese, Tagalog, and Vietnamese.
-We aim to translate more materials to additional languages to reach more diverse business communities by XXX.
+• We worked with internal partners to translate most materials to Spanish and our highest marketing materials to simplified Chinese, Tagalog, and Vietnamese.
+We aim to translate more materials into additional languages to reach more diverse business communities.

 Increased participation from businesses in disadvantaged communities by 40%.